-Melinda Young is a native of Hutchinson, Kansas.
-She received a B.S. from Friends University and she received her law degree from Washburn University School of Law.
-During law school, Ms. Young was a two time published author and an Editor for the Washburn Law Journal.
-She received the John F. Kuether Award for Outstanding Comment for her publication Discrimination for the Sake of the Children.
+I received my law degree from Washburn University School of Law in Topeka, Kansas.
+During law school, I became an Editor for the Washburn Law Journal and a published author.
+I received the John F. Keuther Award for Outstanding Comment for my publication, Discrimination for the Sake of the Children.

 |Award name||Grantor||Date granted|